AeoTheAstronaut/aeo.github.io/index.md

 - [My Branch](https://github.com/hmccree/webscraper_2020/tree/input)

 I managed input for this project!
+First I used an example, which helped me determine which part of the source code to scrape.
+Then I consulted the Beautiful Soup documentation after my result was not ideal.
+My section of the code scrapes text from the site itself and returns as newtext, as defined in the final master folder.
+Beautiful Soup makes the text pretty.
 These are the sources which aided my work:

 - [Beautiful Soup Documentation](https://www.crummy.com/software/BeautifulSoup/bs4/doc/)